 Mariah Meek – Principal Investigator

-Dr. Meek was recently awarded a Society for Conservation Biology Early Career Conservationist award.
+Dr. Meek was awarded a Society for Conservation Biology Early Career Conservationist award and was in the NSF Convergence Accelerator 2021 cohort.

 Post-docs